Subasy/FirefoxOS-plotting-calculator/README.md

 How does it work ?
 ------------------

-1. The application user enter a fucntioon.
+1. The application user enter a function.
 2. The corresponding function is printed.
 3. Other options would be implemented along the project.